Fresno Unified board votes to extend Terry Slatic censure

 FRESNO, Calif.
-(KSEE/KGPE) — The Fresno Unified School Board voted Wednesday to extend Trustee Terry Slatic’s censure.
+(KGPE) — The Fresno Unified School Board voted Wednesday to extend Trustee Terry Slatic’s censure.

 Slatic was censured last August following a string of controversies.
 The board voted to extend the censure for a full year.